Best Practices Library

 SP2 - Sample Solicitation Letter

 SP4 - The chapter hosts a philanthropy called The Taste of DePauw in which every Greek-letter organization is invited to contribute various food dishes.
 Students pay a small entrance fee to come sample the food and vote on a favorite dish.
-All the money raised through entrance fees and the fee to submit a food item is then donated to charity.
+All the money is raised through entrance fees and the fee to submit a food item.
+All the proceeds are then donated to charity.

-SP7 - The chapter every October hosts a haunted house at a local abandoned hospital.
-The Haunted Hospital was ranked one of the best haunted houses in the state and draws huge crowds every year.
-The chapter also hosts a philanthropic Easter egg hunt in the spring each year.
+SP7 - The chapter hosts a philanthropic Easter egg hunt in the spring each year.
 The chapter usually hides over 20,000 eggs for children to come out and find.

-SP8 - The chapter hosts a beach volleyball tournament called Slater Ball that benefits the Gerald Slater Foundation, a brother who died of cancer.
+SP8 - The chapter hosts a beach volleyball tournament called Slater Ball that benefits the Gerald Slater Foundation.
+The foundation is in honor of a Sigma Nu brother who died of cancer.

 SP9 - The chapter each semester raises money for Dollars for Diplomas which sponsors students in East Africa.
 The proceeds pay for four years of high school education for a recipient.
 Money is raised primarily by selling donuts on/around campus and delivering them to people in the morning for breakfast.